amjaskir/amjaskir.github.io/index.md

 ## Conference abstracts

-Jaskir, A. & Frank, M.J.
-"Computational advantages of dopaminergic states for decision making."
-Computational Cognitive Neuroscience Conference (CCN) 2019. [link](https://ccneuro.org/2019/Papers/ViewPapers.asp?PaperNum=1390)
+Jaskir, A. & Frank, M.J. 	["Computational advantages of dopaminergic states for decision making."](https://ccneuro.org/2019/Papers/ViewPapers.asp?PaperNum=1390) Computational Cognitive Neuroscience Conference (CCN) 2019.

 A Jaskir & Y Niv.
 "Modeled learning weights predict attention and memory in a multidimensional probabilistic task."
 Reinforcement Learning and Decision Making Conference (RLDM) 2017.

+## Thesis
+(Undergraduate) Jaskir, A. (2017).
+[Learning how to learn: the interaction between attention and learning as a mechanism for dimensionality reduction in the brain.](https://nivlab.princeton.edu/sites/default/files/jaskir_thesis.pdf) Department of Computer Science, Princeton University.
+[Niv lab.](https://nivlab.princeton.edu/)